Module Catalogue 2025/26

 Students taking this module should have a general understanding of:

-- the geographic and historical roots of current Latin American cultures and societies
+- key historical process and their impact on current Latin American cultures and societies

-- their demographic, ethnic, socio-economic, cultural, and political structures
+- the demographic, ethnic, socio-economic, cultural, and political structures across the region

 - major developmental challenges in the region